 Ninety of the 113 delegates showed up on the first day, June 18, 1788, at Concord’s Old North Meeting House.
 By the second day, 107 delegates were present.
 Pierce Long, a Portsmouth delegate, described ‘dry arguments gone over again’ that left both sides tired out.

 When Maj.
 Joseph Kimball of Plainfield, a supporter, arrived on the third day, Langdon and Sullivan decided to go for it.
-They knew four of the five still-absent delegates opposed ratification.
+They knew four of the five still-absent delegates opposed ratification, and they might show up at any moment.

 Since proposed amendments had won the day in Massachusetts, John Langdon headed a committee to propose New Hampshire’s own amendments.
 They were the same as those in Massachusetts, but New Hampshire added three: there was to be no quartering soldiers in private houses; no laws touching religion; no disarming of citizens unless they’d been in actual rebellion.

-Then Joshua Atherton, a former Loyalist from Amherst, moved the convention vote that the Constitution take effect only when the amendments were adopted.
+Then Joshua Atherton, a former Loyalist from Amherst, made a motion.
+He wanted the Constitution to take effect only with the amendments.
 He strongly opposed the Constitution because it endorsed slavery.

 Samuel Livermore, a Federalist from Holderness, moved that the amendments not be a condition of ratification.
 He won.